LRMR Q1 2023 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Efficacy vs. Historical Controls: The management emphasized that comparisons should be made at the one-year mark due to the annual data collection of the FACOMS study, making it difficult to assess 6-month efficacy.
+• Efficacy vs. Historical Controls: Management emphasized that comparisons should be made at the one-year mark due to the annual data collection of the FACOMS study.
+They expressed confidence in the compelling nature of their data.

-Overall, Larimar Therapeutics is making significant strides in its nomlabofusp program for Friedreich's ataxia, with promising clinical data and a clear regulatory pathway, but faces challenges related to safety and patient management that need to be addressed as it moves forward.
+Overall, Larimar Therapeutics is making significant progress in its nomlabofusp program for Friedreich's ataxia, with promising clinical data and a clear path toward regulatory submission, albeit with notable safety challenges that the company is actively addressing.